Ising Models of Cooperativity in Muscle Contraction

 \section{Two-state Ising model}

-We consider a one-dimensional chain of \(N \) force generating units with nearest-neighbor interactions.
-Each unit represents an actin-myosin complex that can be in two states: \emph{non-force generating} in which no \caIon\ is bound and the motor is detached, or \emph{force generating} in which \caIon is bound and a myosin motor is attached and produces force.
-The state of unit \(i\in\{1,\dots,N\} \) is characterized by a discrete variable (spin) \(s_i\in \{-1,+1\} \), where \(s_i=+1 \) (respectively \(-1 \)) corresponds to the force generating (respectively non-force generating) state, see Fig.~\ref{fig-context}[(b) and (d)].
+We consider a one-dimensional chain of \(N \) force-generating units with nearest-neighbor interactions.
+Each unit represents an actin-myosin complex that can be in two states: \emph{non-force generating} in which no \caIon\ is bound, and the motor is detached, or \emph{force generating} in which \caIon is bound and a myosin motor is attached and produces force.
+The state of unit \(i\in\{1,\dots,N\} \) is characterized by a discrete variable (spin) \(s_i\in \{-1,+1\} \), where \(s_i=+1 \) (respectively \(-1 \)) corresponds to the force generating (respectively non-force-generating) state, see Figs.~\ref{fig-context}(b) and \ref{fig-context}(d).

 In the following, we consider that the parameters entering our model are dimensionless, with all energy quantities being rescaled by the thermal energy \(\kbt \).
 As suggested by the experimental study conducted in \cite{caremani-2022}, we introduce a dimensionless coupling constant \(J \) characterizing the strength of nearest-neighbor interactions.
 We denote by \(h \) the dimensionless external field, accounting for the concentration of \caIon, and write the Hamiltonian of the system as